 One of the main reasons I really like having a stockpile is that if someone I know is down on their luck, I can help them out by taking some of the extra that I have, and sharing with them.
 This means that I may dwindle down my stockpile before the next rock bottom sales, but helping others is totally worth it.

 If there is a local food drive, my stockpile will take a hit too!
-Plus, the more I save on my groceries by stocking up on rock bottom sales prices, the more money I have to put towards the donation section of my budget.
+Plus, the more I save on my groceries by stocking up on rock bottom sales prices, the more money I save from my salary which allows me to have some to put towards the donation section of my budget.
 I love that freedom!

 Where do you see your stockpile going?